ryanp32/fortify-fitness/README.md

 # Introduction

-The project allows you to batch process EziDebit receipts and create Invoices in Nookal.
+The project allows you to batch process Ezidebit receipts and create Invoices in Nookal.

 # Project Installation Guide